Structural focalization: Polarized logic

 We will make a habit of presenting proof terms for admissible rules as well.
 The admissible focal substitution principles labeled ${\it subst}^+$ and ${\it subst}^-$ above are respectively associated with the functions $[V/z]E$ and $[E]S$ that act on proof terms:

 \paragraph*{Patterns} Our proof term calculus departs in one important way from most presentations of focused proof terms.
 In other work, the trend is to introduce the variables needed for an inversion phase all at once in a syntactic entity called a {\it pattern}; one significant example is Krishnaswami's presentation of ML-style pattern matching and pattern compilation in the context of a focused sequent calculus \cite{krishnaswami09focusing}.
-We do not use patterns because doing so would not be faithful to the LF encoding of Figure~\ref{fig:foc} used in the accompanying Twelf development.
+We do not use patterns because doing so would not be faithful to the LF encoding of Figure~\ref{fig:foc} used in the accompanying Twelf development; patterns cause the inductive structure of proof terms and sequents to deviate, even if they remain in 1-to-1 correspondence.

 While a full discussion of patterns is beyond the scope of this article, we also want to suggest that our choice is the natural one from the perspective of the sequent calculus.
 Patterns are certainly relevant in the study of logic and programming languages, but they seem more in line with natural deduction presentations of logic or with higher-order focused presentations, which can be seen as a synthesis of natural deduction and sequent calculus presentations \cite{zeilberger09logical,brock10focused}.

 \paragraph*{Examples} Using Standard ML's syntax as an imperfect proxy for a natural-deduction system with pattern matching, we give, in Figure~\ref{fig:sml-ex}, some proof terms and our suggestion as to the corresponding natural deduction term.
 Note that if $M$ is a term introducing $B^-$ then the proof term corresponding to ${\downarrow}A^- \supset B^-$ is $\lambda \dslt{x}{M}$, though in this case the familiar construct is comprised of two smaller constructs, the proof term corresponding to ${\supset}_R$ and the proof term corresponding to ${\downarrow}_L$.
+The spine form $\uslt{M}$ comes from Levy's CBPV, stands for {\it pattern match}, and corresponds to \verb'case' in Standard ML.